guigui42/github-app-js-sample/README.md

-# Sample GitHub App
+# Sample GitHub App (TypeScript)

 This sample app showcases how webhooks can be used with a GitHub App's installation token to create a bot that responds to issues.
-Code uses [octokit.js](https://github.com/octokit/octokit.js).
+Code uses [octokit.js](https://github.com/octokit/octokit.js) and is written in TypeScript for enhanced type safety and developer experience.

 ## Requirements

 - Node.js 20 or higher
+- TypeScript 5.x (installed as dev dependency)
 - A GitHub App subscribed to **Pull Request** events and with the following permissions:
   - Pull requests: Read & write
   - Metadata: Read-only